All Episodes

 Thank you for taking my call.

-My question is, what is gonna happen to all these terrorists that are getting gitmo if that gets closed, they hate America and will absolutely take every opportunity to kill Americans.
+My question is, what is going to happen to all these terrorists that are in Gitmo if that gets closed?

 Exactly.

-But whatever solution is found, Mabel, and thank you so much for bringing it up, because that is the question.
+But whatever solution is found, Mabel, and thank you so much for bringing it up because that is the question.

 Where are you going to put those animals who would kill you where you stand?

-Uh we would probably try somewhat successfully to put them somewhere, somewhere almost as secure.
+We would probably try somewhat successfully to put them somewhere, somewhere almost as secure.